Graphic Buffer (Analysis)

 Note:

 • The input features can be point, line, or polygon.
-The options available for the buffer output ends (caps) and corners (joins) depend on the input feature type.
+The options available for the buffer output ends (caps) and corners (joins) depend on the input feature type as follows:

 • Cap type—Points and lines only